GenesisFR/HowToBecomeGoodAtShooters/README.md

 #### Warhounds
 - heavily armored quadrupeds that attempt to position themselves with a clear line of sight to enemies and use a powerful sniper type armament, a grenade launcher or a minigun to dispatch their foes
-- have no armor bar, but you usually have to destroy their armor plating before damaging their health
+- have no armor bar, but you usually have to destroy their armor plating before damaging their HP
 - elites have the bonus of firing on the move
 - they always move from a point to another and stop for a few seconds, use that time to damage them with a skill, shoot their weak points or EMP them
 - although warhounds don't have a head, shooting their red eye counts as a headshot, proccing headshot-related talents like Perpetuation (TODO: verify this information)
-- shooting their legs depletes their health, however, they have a 90% damage reduction
+- shooting their legs depletes their HP, however they have a 90% damage reduction
-- the Survivalist crossbow completely breaks their armor plate (unless you aim for the legs)
+- the Survivalist crossbow completely breaks their armor plating (unless you aim for the legs)
-- explosive damage bypasses their armor plating and does damage directly to their health, therefore Ravenous can be effective against them (and Merciless, to a lesser extent)
+- explosive damage bypasses their armor plating and deals damage directly to their health, therefore Ravenous can be effective against them (and Merciless, to a lesser extent)
 - disruptive skills (Jammer Pulse, EMP Sticky Bomb and EMP grenade) also bypass their armor plating
-- CHD and Headhunter stacks on their legs aren't affected by the damage reduction and therefore bypasses their armor plating
+- CHD and Headhunter stacks on their legs aren't affected by the damage reduction and therefore bypass their armor plating
 - Hostile Negotiations from the Negotiator's Dilemma gear set bypasses their armor plating
 - Pestilence ticks bypass their armor plating
 - using a Demolisher Firefly while they're disrupted bypasses their armor plating and can destroy them in one shot on offensive skill builds
-- the flamethrower's stream bypasses their health, it's not efficient on higher difficulties though as it requires burning a lot of fuel to kill a single one
+- the flamethrower's stream bypasses their armor plating, it's not really efficient on higher difficulties though as it requires burning a lot of fuel to kill a single one
 - the Firestarter shotgun (from the Firewall specialization) allows you to put them on fire by lowering their fire resistance
 - 3 variants with different weak points, causing them to stop working for a few seconds when destroyed: